mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 {% endhighlight %}

 Finally lets use it in our app.
 Lets make session to store users data during registration and then compare them during signing in.
-This is jus t temporary solution, to show how session works.
+This is just temporary solution, to show how session works.
 Our primary storage will be MongoDB and Redis will serve as a cache to keep some data obtained from API's of social media providers.
 Processed data will be also stored in MongoDB.

 __/app/public/views.py__
 {% highlight python %}